 Submissions are typically 8,000–10,000 words in the main text.
 A reasonable number of tables and /or figures must be used to present and illustrate findings.
 Tables for empirical results discussed but not shown in full in the main text must be included in supplementary materials, which would appear as an Online Supplement.
 Research Articles are required to be organized with the following five Level-1 headings: “Introduction,” “Background,” “Data and Methods,” “Results,” and “Discussion and Conclusion.”

 Submissions should be no longer than 3,500 words in the main text and are limited to no more than five tables and figures (combined).
 A reasonable number of additional supporting tables and figures may be included in supplementary materials, which would appear as an Online Supplement.
 Brief Reports are required to be organized with the following four Level-1 headings: “Introduction and Background,” “Data and Methods,” “Results,” and “Discussion and Conclusion.”
-They should include “Brief Report” in the manuscript title.
+They must include “Brief Report” in the manuscript title.

 Research Reviews provide a comprehensive assessment of existing research on a specific topic of demographic importance.
 PRPR only considers systematic reviews (or rarely scoping reviews).
 Submissions must clearly define the rationale for and scope of the review, describe a systematic and rigorous approach to the analysis, summarize and synthesize key results/themes, and offer a thorough discussion of the theoretical, methodological, or analytic implications of the review.

 Submissions should be no longer than 6,000 words in the main text and must include three tables/figures: a PRISMA-style flow diagram, a table listing each article in the review with key characteristics, and a table summarizing the key themes/findings.
 Research Reviews are required to be organized with the following four Level-1 headings: “Introduction and Background,” “Methods,” “Results,” and “Discussion and Conclusion.”
-They should include the type of review (e.g., “Systematic Review,” "Scoping Review") in the manuscript title.
+They must include the type of review (e.g., “Systematic Review,” "Scoping Review") in the manuscript title.

 Special Issues

-Prospective Guest Editors should contact the Editors-in-Chief to inquire about the requirements for a Special Issue Proposal.
+Prospective Guest Editors must contact the Editors-in-Chief to inquire about the requirements for a Special Issue Proposal.
 Proposals are reviewed by the Editors-in-Chief and members of the Editorial Board and must be approved by Springer Nature.

 Visit the PRPR Collections page at Springer Nature to see the Call for Papers for any Special Issues currently in development.